 Each programme combines a set of core elements with highly flexible country-specific planning.
 This means well-planned and meaningful projects can be delivered to relevant communities around Scotland.
 Previously, this approach has seen successful projects take place in East London, post-election Kenya, the North-West Frontier Pakistan Province and with Internally Displaced Persons in Sri Lanka.

 In Scotland we work with the Scottish Government and relevant civil society and third sector organisations to identify national priorities and relevant themes.
 Then we determine target audiences, geographical areas, and social development opportunities.

 Next, we recruit local organisations as partners to deliver the Active Citizen Programme in their communities.
 Induction meetings are held to discuss aims, processes and plans.
 Working together, we develop programme content to reflect the agreed national themes and priorities.

 Finally, partner organisations identify individuals to take on the role of Active Citizen Facilitators, individuals who receive training on providing social action workshops directly in local communities.

 There are no set rules when it comes to who we partner with, but the following can be of benefit:

 - access to community networks and affiliate groups

 - good media connections

-Most importantly, we are looking for an interest in social leadership and global citizenship, and a commitment to our Active Citizen goals.
+Most important is having an interest in social leadership and global citizenship, and a commitment to our Active Citizen goals.

-To find out more, visit the Active Citizen pages on the British Council website.
+To find out more and apply to become a Delivery Partner, please visit the Active Citizen pages on the British Council website.
 If you would like to keep up-to-date with what’s happening in the programme, you can follow us on Facebook and Twitter.